arangodb/docs/3.4/hot-backup-restore-introduction.md

 Creation
 --------

-Hot the process of creating backups is ideally an instantaneous event during normal operations, that consists of a few subsequent steps behind the scenes:
+The process of creating hot backups is ideally an instantaneous event during normal operations, that consists of a few subsequent steps behind the scenes:

 - Stop all write access to the entire installation using a global transaction lock